 In the Bible the subject almost always involves God.
 That is where rejoicing appears.
 It involves God or something about His way.
 Overall, God wants us to brighten up because of anticipation of His reasons for commanding His feast, or we have missed His point in calling the Feast in the first place.
 God does not do anything unreasonably or carelessly; there is always a point, a purpose, in everything that He does.
 He wants us to rejoice, but we are seeing that the rejoicing is connected with what He wants us to get out of the Feast.

 We are going to go now to the book of Amos, chapter 5.
 God is speaking:

 Amos 5:21 I hate, I despise your feast days, and I do not savor your sacred assemblies.

 Please understand.
-They were not keeping Baal’s feast days, they were keeping God’s feast days but they were doing it in such a way, in such an attitude, in such an approach that God is disclaiming any responsibility for what they are doing.
+They were not keeping Baal’s feast days, they were keeping God’s feast days, but they were doing it in such a way, in such an attitude, in such an approach, that God is disclaiming any responsibility for what they were doing.
 And so it became their feast days.
 They were not keeping it the way He wanted it to be kept.
 We are going to learn something here in just a bit.

 Amos 5:21-22 I hate, I despise your feast days, I do not savor your sacred assemblies.
 Though you offer Me burnt offerings, . . .

 Notice He said: “though you offered Me.”
 The Creator God was somewhat on their mind.